-Choosing the right locks for your doors is an important decision and will depend on the application.
-Whether it’s for your residential home or your business, there are two main types of locks used – those for entrance doors (security) and those for internal doors (passage or privacy).
+Choosing the right locks for your doors is an important decision.
+This choice will depend on the application you’re installing the lock for.
+Whether it’s for your residential home or your business will also have an impact.
+There are two main types of locks used – those for entrance doors (security) and those for internal doors (passage or privacy).
+But which are the right locks for your door?

 Entrance and external doors